 • Turner Center Jazz Orchestra, CD: Class’n Jazz, June 2015, “Jig Dog“

 • Foxtrot Hotshots, Noce (jazz club), November 2016, “Nobody’s Sweetheart”

-• Silent movie score, Charlie Chaplin's The Rink (27 min), synthesized chamber orchestra, adaptation and orchestration by Benoit, 2020
+• Silent movie score, Charlie Chaplin's The Rink (27 min), synthesized chamber orchestra, music adapted and orchestrated by Benoit, 2020

-• Silent movie score, Lois Weber's Suspense (11 min), piano, adaptation and performance by Benoit, 2021
+• Silent movie score, Lois Weber's Suspense (11 min), piano, music adapted and performed by Benoit, 2021